axoflow/axosyslog-core-docs/content/app-man-syslog-ng/syslog-ng-ctl.1.md

 Starting with {{% param "product.name" %}} version 4.2, you can display the configuration identifier (if set) and the SHA256 has of the output of the `syslog-ng-ctl config --preprocessed` command by running `syslog-ng-ctl config --id`.
 For details, see {{% xref "/chapter-configuration-file/configuration-identifier/_index.md" %}}.

+### List referenced files

+You can use the `syslog-ng-ctl list-files` command to list files referenced in your configuration, for example, certificates or external configuration files.
+Available in {{< product >}} 3.23.1 and later.

 <span id="syslog-ng-ctl-reload"></span>

 ## Reloading the configuration